dragonflydb/dragonfly-operator/README.md

 kubectl describe dragonflies.dragonflydb.io dragonfly-sample
 ```

+A service of the form `<dragonfly-name>.<namespace>.svc.cluster.local` will be created, that selects the master instance.
+You can use this service to connect to the cluster.
+As pods are added/removed, the service will automatically update to point to the new master.

 ### Scaling up/down the number of replicas

 To scale up/down the number of replicas, you can edit the `spec.replicas` field in the Dragonfly instance.
 For example, to scale up to 5 replicas, you can run